Berta people

-The Berta (Bertha) also known as Benishangul (Bela Shangul, or simply Shangul), and Funj are an ethnic group living along the border of Sudan and Ethiopia.
+The Berta or Bertha, also known as the Benishangul, Bela Shangul, Shangul or Funj, are an ethnic group living along the border of Sudan and Benishangul-Gumuz Region of Ethiopia.
 They speak a Nilo-Saharan language that is not related to those of their Nilo-Saharan neighbors (Gumuz, Uduk).
 The total population of Ethiopian-Bertas in Ethiopia is 208,759 people.
 Sudanese-Bertas number around 180,000.

 History

 Their origins are to be found in Sennar in eastern Sudan, in the area of the former Funj sultanate (1521-1804).
 In Sudan, they are often referred to as Funj, and are described by Sudanese historian Awn ash-Sharif Gasim as the largest Funj tribe.
 During the 16th or 17th century, they migrated to western Ethiopia, in the area of the modern Benishangul-Gumuz Region.
 "Benishangul" is an Arabicized form of the original name Bela Shangul, meaning "Rock of Shangul".
 This refers to a sacred stone located in a mountain in the Menge woreda, one of the places where the Berta originally settled when they arrived to Ethiopia.

 Their arrival in Ethiopia was marked by strong territorial conflict among the diverse Shangul communities.
 For this reason, and for protecting themselves from slave raids coming from Sudan, the Shangul communities decided to establish their villages in naturally-defended hills and mountains, amidst rocky outcrops.
 Due to this harsh topography, houses and granaries were raised over stone pillars.
 German traveler Ernst Marno described Shangul architecture and villages in his Reisen im Gebiete des Blauen und Weissen Nil (Vienna, 1874).
 The Shangul of Benishangul were incorporated into Ethiopia only in 1896.

+During the 19th century, the area of Benishangul was divided in several sheikhdoms (Fadasi, Komosha, Gizen, Asosa), the most powerful of which was ruled by Sheikh Khoyele at the end of the 19th century.
 After conflicts and raids receded during the 20th century, the Shangul people moved to the valleys, where their villages are located today.
-During the 19th century, the area of Benishangul was divided in several sheikhdoms (Fadasi, Komosha, Gizen, Asosa), the most powerful of which was ruled by Sheikh Khoyele at the end of the 19th century.
+The leader of Benishangul of Ethiopia in the early 20th century was Khojali al-Hassan.